MyNameIsTakenOMG/certified-k8s-admin/README.md

    - preview questions:
      - Check kube-proxy is creating iptables rules: `ssh cluster1-controlplane1 iptables-save | grep p2-service`
      - when changing the `Service CIDR` in the cluster, remember modify the manifests files for `kube-apiserver` and `kube-controller-manager`
+     - `remember to check kubelet config file to see the staticPodPath if you are required to create a static pod on a worker node`